-1 Joseph was hired in 2004.
+Joseph was hired in 2004.
 Dr. Joseph's work focuses on climate change through analysis of deep sea sediment.
 2004 Stormwater The Ursinus naturalized stormwater basin (also known as the constructed Basin wetland) was conceived by a student as part of an ENV course.
 It evolved into a Summer Fellows and then an Honors project for a student.
 It was presented to and approved by the College administration.
 2004 - Policy & The College committed to purchasing Energy Star appliances.
-The Facilities current Program Services Department has also upgraded lighting across campus, installed motion sensors in most classrooms and academic offices, conducts a light bulb exchange for CFLs, has installed variable speed drives on A/C units, uses Vending Miser programs for vending machines, manages parking lots for energy efficiency, uses green carpeting and low VOC paints, and purchased high efficiency laundry machines, among many other actions.
-2005- Outreach The Environmental Studies Department sponsors an annual Environmental current Roundtable event with Senator John Rafferty (44 th District).
-2005 Garden The Ursinus Organic Garden had its first growing season. (summer) 2006 Student UC Recycles was transformed into Sustain UC - a student fellowship Leadership program with students working on a variety of sustainability programs.
-2007 Membership Ursinus College became a member of the American Association for · Sustainability in Higher Education (AASHE).
-2007 (fall) Stormwater Engineering and landscaping for the Naturalized Stormwater Basin was , Basin completed.
-2007 Climate President John Strassburger signed the American College and University Presidents' Climate Commitment (ACUPCC), committing the College to creating a plan to become carbon neutral.
+The Facilities current Program Services Department has also upgraded lighting across campus, installed current Trogram motion sensors in most classrooms and academic offices, conducts a light bulb exchange for CFLs, has installed variable speed drives on A/C units, uses Vending Miser programs for vending machines, manages parking lots for energy efficiency, uses green carpeting and low VOC paints, and purchased high efficiency laundry machines, among many other actions.
+2005- Outreach The Environmental Studies Department sponsors an annual Environmental Outreach Roundtable event with Senator John Rafferty (44 th District). current Candan 2005 (summer) Garden The Ursinus Organic Garden had its first growing season.
+2006 Student UC Recycles was transformed into Sustain UC - a student fellowship Leadership program with students working on a variety of sustainability programs.
+2007 Membership Ursinus College became a member of the American Association for Sustainability in Higher Education (AASHE).
+2007 (fall) Stormwater Engineering and landscaping for the Naturalized Stormwater Basin was 2007 (10.1.)
+Basin completed.
+2007 Climate President John Strassburger signed the American College and University 2007 Cimace Presidents' Climate Commitment (ACUPCC), committing the College to creating a plan to become carbon neutral.
 2007 Program The College formed a temporary Sustainability Committee.
-2007 Policy The College began implementing a policy to build new structures to LEED , Silver construction standards.
-2008 Move-In The first Move-In event (recycling of cardboard primarily) was run by a student.
+2007 Policy The College began implementing a policy to build new structures to LEED 2007 FOILCY Silver construction standards.
+2008 Move-In The first Move-In event (recycling of cardboard primarily) was run by a 2000 student.
 This program grew into one supported by the Office of Sustainability.
 2009 (fall) Move-In Move-In oversight shifted from an ENV class to sustainability staff.
-Students ' ' continue to help coordinate this initiative.
-2007 Green Roof A green roof project (proposed and run by a student) was installed on the roof of our largest science building.
+Students 2005 (1811) WOVE-III continue to help coordinate this initiative.
+2007 Green Roof A green roof project (proposed and run by a student) was installed on the 2007 Green Kool roof of our largest science building.
 This pilot program is still functioning and has allowed our facilities staff to become more familiar with how green roofs function.
 This project has been used by students to conduct research.
-2008 Faculty Hire The third Environmental Studies faculty line was approved in 2006 and Patrick Hurley was hired in 2008.
-Dr. Hurley's work focuses on political ecology and human interactions with the natural world.
-2008 (sp) Climate The College hosted a four-day conference-style event as part of the national 2000 (3p) Cilillate Focus The Nation event about global climate change and solutions to which campus and public were invited and attended, led by ENV faculty members, but with help and support of many faculty and staff members across campus.
+2009 Foculty Llizo 2008 Faculty Hire The third Environmental Studies faculty line was approved in 2006 and Patrick Hurley was hired in 2008.
+Dr. Hurley's work focuses on political 2000 () Climate ecology and human interactions with the natural world.
+2008 (sp) Climate The College hosted a four-day conference-style event as part of the national Focus The Nation event about global climate change and solutions to which campus and public were invited and attended, led by ENV faculty members, but with help and support of many faculty and staff members across campus.
 This multi-day conference featured 21 different speakers and events around the topic of climate change.
-2008 Climate Environmental Studies students conducted the first GHG inventory, as Cililiate required by the ACUPCC.
-This was conducted as part of a course. (spring) 2008 Climate 2000 Cilliate President John Strassburger committed Ursinus College to hiring a Summer
+2008 Climate Environmental Studies students conducted the first GHG inventory, as (spring) required by the ACUPCC.
+This was conducted as part of a course.
+2008 Climate President John Strassburger committed Ursinus College to hiring a Summer